Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 ### Provided Sample Scenario

 Scenario description:
 - The system detects that a smart trailer is being connected to a car.
-A signal is raised to the orchestrator indicating that a smart trailer provider is connected, and applications are required to manage the smart trailer and adjust the body functions and powertrain accordingly to ensure a smooth trip.
+A signal is raised to the orchestrator to start up the necessary providers and applications to manage the smart trailer.
+Some example applications could include displaying the signals or adjusting the body functions and powertrain accordingly to ensure a smooth trip.

 The diagrams above ([Ankaios](#ankaios) and [BlueChi](#bluechi)) depict this provided sample scenario.